-- Tasks do not run on bare hardware... - The OS kernel creates the illusion of virtual CPU - One virtual CPU per task - Tasks have the illusion of executing concurrently - Concurrency is implemented by multiplexing tasks on the same CPU... - Tasks are alternated on a real CPU... - ...And the task scheduler decides which task executes at a given instant in time - Tasks are associated temporal constraints (deadlines) - The scheduler must allocate the CPU to tasks so that their deadlines are respected
+- Tasks do not run on bare hardware... - How can multiple tasks execute on one single CPU? - The OS OS kernel creates the illusion of having more CPUs, so that multiple tasks execute in parallel - Tasks have the illusion of executing concurrently - A dedicated CPU per task - Concurrency is implemented by multiplexing tasks on the same CPU... - Tasks are alternated on a real CPU... - ...And the task scheduler decides which task executes at a given instant in time - Tasks are associated temporal constraints (deadlines) - The scheduler must allocate the CPU to tasks so that their deadlines are respected